johanaspegren/kiri/README.md

 KIRI is a perceptive, expressive, behavior-driven micro-robot running on a Raspberry Pi with:

-- a pan–tilt head (servos)
+- a pan–tilt head
-- a camera (IMX500 or PiCam2)
+- a camera (IMX500 / PiCam2)
 - local TTS (Piper)
-- face recognition
+- face recognition (yunet)
 - presence tracking
 - expressive gestures
-- wake/sleep rituals
+- animated wake/sleep rituals
-- optional LLM-based conversation
+- LLM-based conversation

-KIRI behaves like a small curious creature — a cross between:
+KIRI (is intended to) behave like a small curious creature — a cross between:

 - a pika
 - an otter